ga4gh/va-spec/docs/source/quick-start.rst

 #########################################

 The diagram below describes the interactions between different repositories where models and specifications supporting the VA-Spec are housed.
 It is important to understand these relationships and dependencies as you begin to adopt or contribute to the VA-Specification.

+.. important:: One important feature to note is that the **GKS Core-IM**, along with **GKS Data Types** and **Domain Entities** that may be used by multiple GKS models, are hosued in a shared **gks-commons repository**, from which they are imported into downstream specifications.

 .. _gks-github-ecosystem: